 Put the veal in a food processor or blender and blend it slightly finer than store-bought hamburger.
 Empty the veal into a mixing bowl.
 Put the pork in the food processor or blender and blend it a little coarser than store-bought hamburger.
 Add the pork to the veal.

 Put the liver mixture in the food processor or blender and blend it as finely as possible.
 Pour and scrape it into the bowl with the pork and veal.
 Add the ham and pistachios.
 Add the allspice, cloves, nutmeg, cumin, cinnamon, cayenne, wine, salt and pepper and blend well with your fingers.
 To test the mixture for seasoning, shape a small portion into a patty and cook it, turning once, in a nonstick skillet until cook through.
 Taste the patty and add more seasonings as desired.

 Pack the mixture in a 5- or 6-cup loaf pan.
 Smooth the top, rounding it slightly.
 Cover tightly with foil and place the pan in a heatproof baking dish.
 Set the dish on the stove and pour in boiling water around the loaf pan.
 Bring the water to a boil.
 Place the pan in the water bath in the oven and bake for 1 1/2 hours or until the internal temperature reaches 170 degrees F.

 Remove the pan from the oven and carefully drain off any excess fat.
 Let stand until ready to serve.
 The pate is excellent hot or cold.
 You may cool it in the dish and chill until cold, preferably overnight.
 Cut into 1/2-inch slices and serve with pickled vegetables.

-Note: In France, cornichons (small dill pickles) and mustard are traditional accompaniments for pate and terriines along with slices of crusty baguette.
+In France, cornichons (small dill pickles) and mustard are traditional accompaniments for pate and terrines along with slices of crusty baguette.
 Serve it for an elegant picnic or a cold buffet.